ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

 # Define policies for Information Barriers in Microsoft Teams

-Coming soon to Microsoft Teams, Information Barriers policies can help limit communications between specific groups of people.
-Information Barriers can help your organization comply with industry standards and regulations, and avoid potential conflicts of interest.
-To learn more, see [Information Barriers](information-barriers.md).
+[Information Barriers](information-barriers.md) can help limit communications between specific groups of people to help your organization comply with certain industry standards and regulations.
+Information Barriers can also help your organization avoid potential conflicts of interest.
+Information Barriers are implemented through policies that are defined by an Office 365 global administrator or compliance administrator.

 This article describes how to define Information Barriers policies.

+> [!IMPORTANT]
-Before you define a policy, make sure to review the information in the important considerations, prerequisites, and preparing your environment sections.
+> Before you define a policy, make sure to review the information in the [important considerations](#important-considerations-and-best-practices), [prerequisites](#prerequisites), and [prepare your environment](#prepare-your-environment-for-information-barriers) sections.

 ## Important considerations and best practices